-Course Minors in Mathematics must also:
+Course Minors in Mathematics with no emphasis must also:

 - Earn at least 3 credits in mathematics and statistics courses for courses numbered over 43.
-(Note the difference from the course major requirement, which is 5 courses over 40.) - At least 2 of these 3 credits must be taken at Swarthmore. - One of these 3 credits must be either Introduction to Real Analysis (Math 63) or Introduction to Modern Algebra (Math 67) - At most one of these 3 credits may be taken CR/NC.
+(Note the difference from the course major requirement, which is 5 courses numbered over 38.) - At least 2 of these 3 credits must be taken at Swarthmore. - One of these 3 credits must be either Introduction to Real Analysis (Math 63) or Introduction to Modern Algebra (Math 67) - At most one of these 3 credits may be taken CR/NC.
 No course numbered over 100 may be taken CR/NC.